homer6/altumo/README.md

      - Extensions:
        - CURL
        - mongodb client
-  - phpunit 3.5.11 (if you want to run unit tests)
   - "Altumo Packages" require mongodb 1.2+
   - Classes under the Symfony_1_4 directory depend on Symfony 1.4